bmercer486/tam470-tutorials/README.md

 # TAM 470 Python Tutorials

-Below are Jupyter notebook tutorials for the Brian Mercer's TAM 470 course at the University of Illinois at Urbana-Champaign.
+Below are Jupyter notebook tutorials for Brian Mercer's TAM 470 course at the University of Illinois at Urbana-Champaign.

 The order of the tutorials listed below corresponds to the order they will be addressed in the course.